kaninnoothep/Teachmate/README.md

       Tutors can create and manage session details such as subject, description, and estimated duration, allowing students to view their offered sessions.
 - [x] **Review Bookings**
       Tutors can see bookings from students and the booking information, including subject, date, time, preferred locations, notes, and student profile details, helping them prepare more effectively for the session.
+- [x] **Confirm, Reject, and Cancel Bookings**
+      Tutors can accept or decline booking requests, or cancel previously confirmed sessions, to maintain accurate scheduling and avoid conflicts.
+- [x] **Calendar View of Bookings**
+      Tutors can view all upcoming sessions in a calendar, making it easier to plan lessons and manage availability.
+- [x] **Ratings and Reviews on Students**
+      Tutors can leave feedback and rate students after sessions, promoting transparency and helping other tutors assess student reliability.
+- [x] **Overview Tracking Dashboard**
+      Tutors can view statistics on completed tutoring hours per week and month, enabling them to track performance and plan their schedules effectively.

 **Student Features**